 Graduate students were joined by other masked members of the campus community who together chanted and held signs before lying still on the soggy grass for half an hour to represent the NAU student and employee lives that demonstrators said could be lost as a result of maintaining in-person instruction during COVID-19.

 The group had four specific demands for university administrators, the same ones they said they’ve been asking for since July: adequate and accessible personal protective equipment (PPE), the choice of teaching modality, transparent data on campus COVID-19 cases and graduate employee representation in NAU’s decision-making process.

 “Our status as students is the reason we’re not allowed to have input or representation in meaningful administrative levels, but our status as faculty is the reason we’re being told we don’t have the choice of course modality,” said Sarah-Grace Crocco, a graduate teaching assistant in the School of Communication.
 “For students like myself, I should be able to stay at home just like undergraduate students are being offered the option and the opportunity.”

-Crocco, who helped organize the demonstration, said she has not been offered accommodations from the university to continue her job and studies in a way that would make her feel safe.
+Crocco, who helped organize the demonstration hosted by the University Union of Northern Arizona, said she has not been offered accommodations from the university to continue her job and studies in a way that would make her feel safe.